Skip to main content

 The most contentious aspect of wellness program regulation revolves around the use of incentives and penalties.
 The EEOC has established specific limits on the financial value of these incentives to ensure that participation remains voluntary.

-Under the ADA, for a wellness program that is part of a and includes disability-related inquiries or medical exams, the maximum incentive an employer can offer is 30% of the total cost of self-only health coverage.
+Under the ADA, for a wellness program that is part of a group health plan and includes disability-related inquiries or medical exams, the maximum incentive an employer can offer is 30% of the total cost of self-only health coverage.
 This 30% cap applies to both rewards for participation and penalties for non-participation.
 The logic behind this limit is to prevent the financial carrot or stick from becoming so large that it effectively coerces employees into disclosing their medical information.

 The rules under GINA are similarly structured but have a specific focus on protecting genetic information, which includes the medical history of an employee’s family members.
 GINA also allows for an incentive of up to 30% of the cost of self-only coverage for an employee’s spouse to participate in a wellness program and provide information about their own health status.